Why Your Phone Keeps Dropping Calls and How to Fix It

 In urban areas, even when you’re outdoors, large buildings and other structures can deflect or distort RF waves and mess up your cell reception.

-With all these elements stacked against us and our calls keep dropping, what can we do?
+When these elements stack up against you and your phone keeps dropping calls, slowing texts, or buffering data, what can you do?
 Here are some simple tips and tricks to help you find a solid cell connection.

 How do you stop iPhones from dropping calls?

 1) You may have a damaged SIM card.
 If it’s been damaged for any reason (often a dropped phone, or a poorly inserted card) then you could drop calls on your iPhone.
-If it’s bent, chipped, broken, or not properly inserted, you could drop calls.
+If your SIM card is bent, chipped, broken, or not properly inserted, your phone could keep dropping calls.
 Here are some things to try:

 - Take out the SIM card carefully.
 Check to see if it appears at all damaged.
 If it looks fine, then make sure that the notched corners line up in the right places to insert it and push it back in.
 Since the cards can only be inserted one way, you’ll know immediately if you’re putting it in correctly.